 Here’s a diagram that explains everything:

-Yes, once you have the centralization set up, you can run a Flashback over everyone’s individual accounts, that will recover contact info from older emails into that person’s individual address book and the centralized address book as well.
+Yes, once you have the centralization set up, you can run a ContactRescue over everyone’s individual accounts, that will recover contact info from older emails into that person’s individual address book and the centralized address book as well.

 So even if you haven’t been in touch with someone for a while and forgot to add them to your address book, the contact will be out of hiding and accessible.